 Digital marketplaces should be liable for GST/HST on the sale of digital services but also for the sale of goods when the goods are located in Canada at the time of the sale.
 Indeed, Canada is one of the world’s first tax jurisdictions to introduce simultaneously GST/HST collection obligations on digital marketplaces for both product types.
 Taxamo expects this approach to become more common.

-There is currently a public consultation open on all aspects of the tax proposals contained in Canada’s Fall Economic Statement.
-The consultation is open until Monday, February 1, 2021.
+There was a public consultation on all aspects of the tax proposals contained in Canada’s Fall Economic Statement.
+This consultation closed on Monday, February 1, 2021.

 The result of extending Canada’s GST/HST system will mean that foreign digital service suppliers will, from July 2021, potentially require four separate Canadian registrations: for Canada GST/HST; for Québec Sales Tax (QST), and for Provincial Sales Tax (PST) in Saskatchewan and British Columbia.
 There is the possibility that the number of potential registrations increases to five in 2021 if Manitoba proceeds with plans to extend its PST system to taxing foreign-supplied digital services.